Health and Travel Alerts Learn More Left arrow

 Kamakura Great Buddha, Yokohama

-Kamakura is a coastal city about an hour southwest of Tokyo.
-It’s known for its many Buddhist temples, Shinto shrines, and its Great Buddha statue.
+One of the best day trips from Tokyo is Kamakura, a coastal city known for its many Buddhist temples, Shinto shrines, and its Great Buddha statue.

 This Great Buddha, or Daibutsu, stands nearly 45 feet tall and dates to the mid-13th century.
 Made of bronze, it’s one of the largest in Japan and stands in the grounds of Kōtoku-in temple.